 The committee recognizes that implementation of the revisions will require courts to incur standard reproduction costs for the forms, and update forms packets that courts make available to parties in their self-help centers.
-In addition, courts responded that implementation will require (1) that courts update their internal procedures and packets, and notify and train court staff; (2) written communications to staff; (3) updating online content to include all new forms for self-help centers; and (4) that court clerks be trained about the allowed increase in valuation of assets and obligations so that the Summary Dissolution Petition is not rejected.
-No courts indicated that the proposal would have any negative fiscal or operational impacts.
+In addition, courts will need to (1) notify and train court staff; (2) update online content, and (4) ensure that court clerks are trained about the allowed increase in valuation of assets and obligations so that the summary dissolution petition is not rejected.
+No negative fiscal or operational impacts are anticipated as a result of the forms changes.